A Colon is a punctuation mark in English. It consists of two round dots, one above the other (although occasionally these are small squares).

 Colons can also be used to explain the previous statement:

 She arrived late: the train was delayed.

 Finally, colons are used to introduce examples.
-You'll have noticed that we've used them a lot on this page (and also throughout all the TESOL resources on this site).
+You'll have noticed that we've used them a lot on this page (and also throughout all the TEFL resources on this site).